jordyorel/orus-lang/docs/JIT_LOOP_ROADMAP.md

 - **Control-flow lowering:** ✅ Completed – branch bytecodes, typed comparisons, and their backend emission now translate end-to-end on both x86-64 and ARM64 with regression coverage in place.
 - **Local/iterator bytecodes:** ✅ Completed – translator keeps frame window ops, range construction, and iterator traversal inside the baseline tier on both backends with regression coverage.
 - **Runtime helper calls:** ✅ Completed – builtin call, print, assert, and array helpers stay inside the tier through dedicated IR and backend stubs.
+- **Fused loop bytecodes:** 🛠️ In progress – IR models the fused increment/decrement patterns and the translator now records their counter, bounds, and step metadata ahead of backend lowering.

 ## Completed: Control-flow lowering
 1. ✅ `orus_jit_translate_linear_block` now translates the VM's branch and comparison opcodes into IR instead of bailing out with `UNHANDLED_OPCODE`.